 Internationality and advocacy

-The advocacy work of the international sector is linked closely with questions both about educational affairs and social affairs.
+The advocacy work of the international affairs sector is linked closely with questions both about educational affairs and social affairs.
 TREY advocates for free education for students coming from outside the EU/EEA-region, who must pay tuition fees at the moment.
 In addition, TREY aims to advance the extensive language course offering and Finnish language teaching for exchange students.
 TREY also believes that the international degree students’ employment opportunities are important, so that as many international experts as possible could be persuaded to stay in the country.
-The student union also helps the international students in matters concerning housing, insurance, residence permits and healthcare.
+The student union also helps the international students in matters concerning housing, insurance, residence permits and health care.